ARD92/crpd-topology-builder/README.md

 ```

 ### Topology tempalte
-The file has been saved as 2x3x4.yml
+The file has been saved as 2x3x4.yml under the directory topologies
 ```
 nodes:
   - name: tof1